 War Related Illness and Injury Study Center

-WRIISC Women’s Operational Military Exposure Network (WOMEN)
+Women’s Operational Military Exposure Network Center of Excellence (WOMEN CoE)

-Women's Operational Military Exposure Network (WOMEN)
+Women's Operational Military Exposure Network Center of Excellence (WOMEN CoE)

 Toxic exposures include water/air pollutants and chemicals that an individual is exposed to during military service.
 These exposures affect the body through inhalation (breathing), consumption (drinking/eating), absorption through the skin, and through injection.
 Regardless of the pathway by which the toxic substance enters the body, toxic exposures can impact an individual’s health.
 Environmental toxins may impact the female reproductive system, specifically organ and hormonal systems.
 These impairments can lead to fertility complications and poor pregnancy outcomes.
-Accordingly, more research is needed to understand the links between toxic exposures and adverse health impacts in women Veterans, which is what WOMEN aims to do.
+Accordingly, more research is needed to understand the links between toxic exposures and adverse health impacts in women Veterans, which is what WOMEN CoE aims to do.

 Who We Are